We’ve built a platform with evidence-based solutions to the issues facing Portland.

 The overwhelming majority of people living in tents and automobiles would gladly transfer to shelter if it was available, greatly reducing the burden on emergency response teams.
 However, the city currently does not have enough beds to offer, and the beds it does offer are often less safe and less sanitary than living outside.

 I will advocate for the construction of pod villages and motels shelters that are safe, sanitary, and respect the dignity of the people they serve.
-This means making reasonable accommodations for pets, cohabitation, belongings, and freedom of movement.
+These shelters provide each person with a private room with a door that locks.
+They also provide wraparound services and make reasonable accommodations for pets, cohabitation, belongings, and freedom of movement.

 Because temporary shelters are more expensive and less effective in the long-run than permanent supportive housing, they must be conceived as temporary in two senses–both as a temporary place for residents to stay as they transition to permanent housing, and as a temporary solution for a city that is rapidly moving toward housing abundance.